Reblayzer/WEB3/Assignment2/README.md

 # Assignment 2 (UNO browser client + domain)

-Mirrors the `yahtzee-graphql` layout: shared UNO domain and a Vue client, with the monochrome black/gray/white styling from Assignment 5.

 ## Structure
 - `domain/` – UNO domain model.
 - `client/` – Vue + Pinia UI with the monochrome theme.